Auf Christi Himmelfahrt allein, BWV 128: History and words

-Ziegler's text in its printed version of 1728 and the cantata text differ, possibly changed by Bach himself.
-For example, an aria and recitative are combined to one movement by inserting "wo mein Erlöser lebt" (where my redeemer lives) as a connection.
+Ziegler's text, printed in 1728 in the collection Versuch in gebundener Schreib-Art, and the cantata text differ, possibly changed by Bach himself.
+For example, an aria and recitative are combined to one movement by inserting "wo mein Erlöser lebt" (where my redeemer lives) > as a connection.

-Bach first performed the cantata on 10 May 1725.
+Bach led the Thomanerchor in the first performance of the cantata on 10 May 1725.

-Scoring and structure

-The cantata in five movements is festively scored for three vocal soloists, alto, tenor and bass, a four-part choir, two horns, two oboes, oboe d'amore, oboe da caccia, two violins, viola and basso continuo.
-The instrumentation is especially rich and varied, Julian Mincham observes: "As befits its importance, the instrumental forces are relatively large and impressive; two horns, oboes of every kind, strings and continuo and latterly one trumpet".